jstritch/easy-git-annex/README.md

 ### Show progress of long-running commands

-The changes below enhance the addFiles function, above, to display progress.

-Add the reportProgress function shown below.
+To enhance the addFiles function, above, to display progress as files are added to git-annex, add the reportProgress function shown below.
-It converts a string to an array of JavaScript objects meeting the [[ActionProgress]] interface.
+The safeParseToArray function converts the received string to an array of JavaScript objects meeting the ActionProgress interface.
 Each object is then written to console.info.

 ```typescript